WebberZone/better-search/readme.txt

 	* New interface in the admin area to view popular searches.
 You can also delete the search results from this page
 	* New setting *Number format count* under General to turn on/off the number formating of the search count

+* Bug fixes:
+	* Options with checkboxes that haven't been saved in the database should display correctly

 = 2.3.0 =

 Release post: [https://webberzone.com/blog/better-search-v2-3-0/](https://webberzone.com/blog/better-search-v2-3-0/)